tylermystery/builder/spec_sheet.md

 /*

-Version: 1.9.0
+Version: 1.9.1
-Last Modified: 2025-08-19
+Last Modified: 2025-08-21

 Changelog:

+v1.9.1 - 2025-08-21
+- Updated core layout: Main catalog now scrolls vertically in a responsive grid, while the favorites carousel remains horizontal.

 v1.9.0 - 2025-08-19

-Implemented autosave functionality with interval-based saving and debounced saves on state changes.
+- Implemented autosave functionality with interval-based saving and debounced saves on state changes.

-Removed pre-MVP beta disclaimer for autosave as the feature is now complete.
+- Removed pre-MVP beta disclaimer for autosave as the feature is now complete.